IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### COURSE GOALS

 This course will help students to:
-* To determine, communicate, and accomplish your own vision and goals for your senior project.
+* determine, communicate, and accomplish your own vision and goals for your senior project.
-* To practice an iterative design process in conjunction with effective project management skills.
+* practice an iterative design process in conjunction with effective project management skills.
-* To continue to hone all aspects of communication about your creative process and work through discourse, presentations, and writing.
+* continue to hone all aspects of communication about your creative process and work through discourse, presentations, and writing.

 ### LEARNING OUTCOMES

-By the end of the course, students will be able to develop, complete, and document a body of work that is meaningful and carefully crafted to be used for professional purposes (employment, gallery shows, funding, starting a business, etc.).
+By the end of the course, students will be able to develop, complete, and document a body of work that is meaningful and carefully crafted to be used for professional purposes (employment, gallery shows, starting a business, etc.).

 ### COURSE STRUCTURE

 This class will consist of
 * **Individual Meetings**<br>The order of our weekly, individual 10 minute status meetings will be determined on the first day of class.
 Individual meetings will be held after the group critiques.
 Students who do the group critique will NOT meet for individual meetings on the same day.
-* **Project critiques**<br>Project critiques will be held for 2 to 3 seniors every Wednesday, and will consist of the professor, ALL seniors, and outside critics, at times.
+* **Project critiques**<br>Project critiques will be held for 2 to 3 seniors every Wednesday, and will consist of the professor, ALL seniors, and, at times, outside critics.

      Each presentation will consist of
      * 10 to 15 minutes of presentation and